Parcoblatta uhleriana: Description

 Females are readily distinguished from allied species by their short, separated tegmina and shining black color, while males are more difficult to separate from P. fulvescens and P. virginica.

 The ootheca (egg case) is typically 3.4–3.5 mm wide, and variously reported as ranging from 6–9 mm long.
 It has a row of small, well-spaced conical projections which set it apart as "an entirely different type from that known for any other species of the genus".

 Distribution

-The distribution of the species is limited to the Ontario, Canada and the eastern United States, including Alabama, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Jersey, New York, North Carolina, South Carolina, Pennsylvania, Tennessee, and Virginia.
+The distribution of the species is limited to Ontario, Canada and the eastern United States, including Alabama, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Jersey, New York, North Carolina, South Carolina, Pennsylvania, Tennessee, and Virginia.

 Habitat

 Parcoblatta uhleriana is considered a dense deciduous forest species, with a preference for microhabitats that have deep, moist leaf mold and plant litter, but is also found along the borders of wooded areas, as well as in suburban areas.
 It is often found beneath both dry and damp leaves, pine needles, and other debris, as well as under loose bark, in decaying logs, on foliage, grass, and on roads at night.

 A study of habitat preferences in Kansas found that in forested areas, females were usually observed on the ground, while males were primarily found on bushes, though also found on the ground or grass.
 In disturbed areas, female were also moving on the ground, while males were usually seen on or flying to blades of grass.
 Males were found at a mean height of 71 cm in forest areas, or 42 cm in nonforest areas, while females were found at a mean height of 7 cm in forest areas, and 5 cm in nonforest areas.

 A survey of ants and cockroaches outside suburban houses in the Raleigh, North Carolina area found P. uhleriana the most frequently caught cockroach species, using soil-level pitfall traps.